PloKoon68/seasaw-simulation-mehmet-ors/README.md

 - **Interactive Interface:** Users can drop balls with random weights (1-10 kg) anywhere on the seesaw plank.
 - **Real-time Data Indicators:** Set of indicators displaying instantaneous data such as angle, angular velocity, angular acceleration, and the total weight/torque on both left and right side of the seasaw.
 - **Logs Panel:** A log list that records the weight and position of each dropped ball.
+- **Drag & Drop Fallen Balls:** User can adjust the fallen balls position on the seasaw, shifting them rightwise or leftwise, end the system would update the torque and act accordingly.
 - **State Management:**
   - **Pause/Continue:** The ability to pause the simulation at any moment and resume it from where it left off.
   - **Reset:** A button to reset the simulation to its initial state.